How Can You Reduce Callbacks for Repair Jobs?

 Benefit from Matt’s experience with some of his top tips for avoiding the pain of callbacks.

 Material selection is VERY important!

-It’s one thing to filter callback backs as the warranty manager for a prominent builder.
+It’s one thing to filter callbacks as the warranty manager for a prominent builder.
 It’s a very different beast when the company is your own.
 Customers aren’t calling a warranty manager.
 They’re calling you!
 After making many costly mistakes, Matt realized that not all products are created equal.
 Especially when it comes to caulk and sealants, Matt’s top tip is to draw a hard line for durability and reliability.
 Matt explains that “When it comes to selecting a sealant, I’m always asking myself, ‘Is this going to be better than what I’ve used?
-And will it be lasting and durable.”
+And will it be lasting and durable?”
 You feel a well-built home when you walk in.
 So does your customer.
 A high-performance sealant matters big time.

 You know the scenario.
 You’re standing in the caulking aisle.
 There are countless choices.
 Do you choose the tube that runs you a couple of bucks, or do you opt for a high-performance sealant that will last?
 Even if it means paying two or three times more?
 According to Matt, a high-performance caulk like Big Stretch pays dividends well worth a few extra dollars.
 “I started using Big Stretch because it created very few callbacks.
 I love Big Stretch.
 It’s a little more than a commodity product that will look great the day you install them.
 But one month, one year, five years later, it’s going to look very different.
 A high-performance product has to adhere well, bend, and stay flexible and elastic.
 Low-cost products may have one quality.
 Big Stretch is the one that has all three.
 Easy choice.,” explains Matt.